What is an Invoice — The Complete Guide

 The general style of your invoice should look professional and elegant.
 Anything less may imply that you do not take your payments seriously.

-If you do not know where or how to start, look into our free invoice generator.
-We created this free tool—and our invoicing service—to eliminate these hassles surrounding the invoicing process.
+If you do not know where or how to start, look into our free invoice templates or the free invoice generator.
+We created these invoice templates and the invoice generator—as well as our invoicing service—to eliminate these hassles surrounding the invoicing process.

 Either way, the following would be the key steps with creating an invoice: